Telepact/telepact/README.md

 functions achieves this goal by ensuring that each function can serve as a complete design reference for a jAPI function.

+### Is adding a new enum value a backwards compatible change?

+Many API technologies will classify adding a new enum value to an existing enum as a backwards incompatible change.
+This is due to the potential risk of a client driving critical code paths off an enum value, and the emergence of a new enum value begets undefined behavior in that critical path, which invites bugs.
+And some technologies may suffer build-time failures due to the fact that many API technologies integrate directly with programming languages through generated code incorporating native enums, and many of these languages will simply not compile when a new enum value appears in the context of a `switch` or `match` statement until that new value has a handling procedure implemented.

+jAPI takes the stance that adding a new enum value to an existing enum _is_ a backwards compatible change, on the basis of the following:

+- Enums are powerful typing constructs that replace otherwise type unsafe patterns, and classifying evolution of an enum as backwards incompatible discourages use, violating jAPI's core principles of encouraging the strongest of type patterns.
+- jAPI does not run the risk of build-time failures with enums since jAPI enums are represented as special objects rather than native enums.
+- Clients are capable of implementing error-prone code regardless of how a server evolves it's API, and jAPI cannot uphold its core principle of enabling API evolution if it holds servers accountable for client-side design failures.
+  Clients can neglect proper handling of null, derive internal non-public implementation details by parsing strings, or base critical computation on an assumption that a boolean is always true.
+And a server would be able to break such clients by suddenly returning null, changing the string to a different pattern, or returning false, but this breakage would not be due to "backwards incompatible" changes.
+The client made invalid assumptions, which may further yet be a consequence of choosing a riskier type unsafe technology stack that failed to highlight such invalid assumptions.
+And in the same way that a client should not make assumptions about patterns in strings or neglect `else` cases on its critical paths, a client should not make assumptions about patterns in enums or neglect enum default branch logic.

 ## Glossary

 - **Body** - A structured JSON object containing the primary data payload of the